strongnguyen29/laravel-options/README.md

 Contributions are welcome, [thanks to y'all](https://github.com/appstract/laravel-options/graphs/contributors) :)

-## About Appstract
+## About StrongNguyen

-Appstract is a small team from The Netherlands.
+StrongNguyen is a small team from The Netherlands.
 We create (open source) tools for webdevelopment and write about related subjects on [Medium](https://medium.com/appstract).
 You can [follow us on Twitter](https://twitter.com/teamappstract), [buy us a beer](https://www.paypal.me/teamappstract/10) or [support us on Patreon](https://www.patreon.com/appstract).

 ## License